Andre Johnson: Retirement

 Johnson announced his retirement on October 31, 2016.
 On April 19, 2017, Johnson signed a one-day contract with the Texans so he could officially retire as a member of the team.
 During his farewell press conference he said his only regret was not bringing a championship to Houston and "even when I was with the Colts and the Titans, my heart never left this place."
 On November 19, 2017, Johnson was the first-ever inductee into the Texans Ring of Honor.

+On February 8, 2024, Johnson was selected to be inducted into the Pro Football Hall of Fame, in his third year of both eligibility and as a finalist.
+Johnson became the first Texans player to be inducted into the Hall of Fame since the franchise's founding in 2002.